VoltDB/voltdb/examples/positionkeeper/README.md

 You can stop the server or running client at any time with `ctrl-c` or `SIGINT`.

 Note that the downloaded VoltDB kits include pre-compiled stored procedures and client code as jarfiles.
-To run the example from a source build, it may be necessary to compile the Java source code by typing "run.sh jars" before step 3 above.
+To run the example from a source build, it may be necessary to compile the Java source code by typing "run.sh jars" before steps above.
 Note that this step requires a full Java JDK.

 Other run.sh Actions
 ---------------------------